The Graduated Approach to SEN: Assess, Plan, Do, Review

 Effective targets are SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
 "Improve reading" is not a target.
 "Increase reading accuracy on age-appropriate texts from 85% to 92% by the end of the spring term" is a target.
 You should aim for two or three targets per cycle, not ten.
 Fewer targets mean sharper focus and clearer evidence of impact.

 The plan should also record who will be involved.
 Parents must be consulted and informed at this stage.
-The pupil's own views should be captured, particularly for older children.
-And the plan should specify a review date, typically at the end of the term.
+The learner's own views should be captured, particularly for older children.
+The plan should specify a review date, typically at the end of the term.

 This is where the plan is put into action.
-The class teacher retains overall responsibility, even when a teaching assistant delivers a specific intervention.
-You need to know what is being delivered, how the pupil is responding, and whether any adjustments are needed before the formal review.
+The class teacher retains overall responsibility, even when a teaching assistant delivers a specific intervention (Department for Education and Department of Health, 2015).
+You need to know what is being delivered, how the learner is responding, and whether any adjustments are needed before the formal review.

-In practise, the "Do" stage involves several overlapping activities.
+In practice, the "Do" stage involves several overlapping activities.
 Scaffolding within lessons needs to be adjusted to match the plan.
 Resources may need to be prepared in advance: visual timetables, word mats, sentence frames, concrete manipulatives.
-The pupil's seating position, grouping arrangements and access to quiet spaces may need to change.
+The learner's seating position, grouping arrangements and access to quiet spaces may need to change.

 One of the most important aspects of "Do" is consistency.
 An intervention delivered three times in one week and then forgotten for a fortnight is not an intervention.
 It is a good intention.
 If timetabling or staffing makes consistent delivery difficult, that is information the SENCo needs to know about, because it will affect the outcomes at review.